Hearst Biennial 2009 - Brad Carlile WinnerFOR IMMEDIATE RELEASE

 New York – March 23, 2009 – Hearst Corporation today announced the winners of the first Hearst 8 X 10 Photography Biennial, an international competition that recognizes the professional work of emerging young photographers—eight rising stars who will play an important role in the future of magazines, media, the Web and the worlds of design and photography.

 The winners’ work, which includes portraits, landscapes, fashion, photojournalism and still-life images, will be exhibited in two gallery spaces in the atrium of Lord Norman Foster’s Hearst Tower, the company’s acclaimed New York City headquarters, March 30 through September 30.
 The Alexey Brodovitch* Gallery and the Hearst Gallery will display 89 photographs.
 John Bennette, a curator, writer and lecturer on photography curated the exhibit.
-Hearst will publish both digital and print catalogues and postcards highlighting the works of the eight winners and 10 honorable mentions chosen by a 10-person judging panel composed of editors, creative directors, curators, and renowned photographers.
+Hearst will publish both digital and print catalogues and postcards highlighting the works of the eight winners chosen by a 10-person judging panel composed of editors, creative directors, curators, and renowned photographers.

 Hearst Corporation has a distinguished legacy of working with legendary photographers including Slim Aarons, Diane Arbus, Richard Avedon and Lillian Bassman as well as with today’s contemporary masters, such as 8 X 10 judges Peter Lindbergh and Timothy Greenfield-Sanders.

 Brad Carlile and his series "Tempus Incognitus" at the Hearst Opening